sebiTCR/SoundMan/README.md

 <p align="center"> Let's <b> <i>simplify</i> </b> the way you use audio! </p>
 </br>

+>[!WARNING]
+>Development has been put on pause for an undetermined time.

 # Objective
 If you're tired of creating <i>Audio Nodes</i> for everything in Godot 4, <b>Soundman</b> might be the right solution for you.
 Instead, you can register all of your sounds in one place and play them with a single line of code: